lehmannkendall/lehmannk_finalproject/README.md

 ### General
 - [x] Project is submitted as a Github repository
 - [x] Project includes a working Flask application that runs locally on a computer
-- [x] Project includes at least 1 test suite file with reasonable tests in it.
+- [x] Project includes at least 1 test suite file with reasonable tests in it
 - [x] Includes a `requirements.txt` file containing all required modules to run program
 - [x] Includes a clear and readable README.md that follows this template
 - [x] Includes a sample .sqlite/.db file